History of the Mid Columbia, Central Oregon,

 and The Dalles in Wasco County

 The Dalles, Oregon, located in Wasco County, is rich in history.
 The Dalles was incorporated as Dalles City by act of the Oregon Territorial Legislature on January 26, 1857.
 The Dalles is the fourth oldest incorporated city in Oregon.
 At the time, The Dalles was one of the largest population centers in the Pacific Northwest, and played a major role in terms of commerce, politics, military presence and inland navigation.
-The city was the center of navigation on the middle river, between the Cascades rapids and Celilo Falls.
+The city was the center of navigation on the middle Columbia River, between the Cascades rapids and Celilo Falls.
+Lewis & Clark camped at The Dalles twice, in 1805 and 1806.
 It also served as the end of the overland Oregon Trail beginning in 1843.
-Lewis & Clark camped at The Dalles twice, in 1805 and 1806.
-The site of the city was a major trade center for Native Americans for at least 10,000 years, and the surrounding area (Horsethief Lake, Wakemap Mound, Atlatl Valley, Roadcut) comprise one of the most significant archaeological regions in North America.
+Fort Dalles was established here in the 1850s.
+The site of the city was a major trade center for Native Americans for at least 10,000 years, and the surrounding area (Horsethief Lake, Wakemap Mound, Atlatl Valley, Roadcut) comprises one of the most significant archaeological regions in North America.

 Ten thousand years of human history

-Ten thousand years of Native American trade took place annually in the Mid Columbia Basin as tribes from across the Northwest came together peacefully to fish, trade, and socialize.
-In the 1800s they were joined by the mountain men fur traders and French-Canadian boatmen of the Hudson's Bay Company who called this type of large gathering “rendezvous.”
+Native American trade took place annually in the Mid Columbia Basin as tribes from across the Northwest came together peacefully to fish, trade, and socialize.
+In the 1800s they were joined by the mountain men fur traders and French-Canadian boatmen of the Hudson’s Bay Company.

-Thirteen miles to the east is Celilo Village, which was where the thundering waters of Celilo Falls on the Columbia once roared.
-The region's most important trading area was between Celilo Falls and modern-day The Dalles, where tribes from both sides of the Cascades, and even farther east, met for commerce.
-The waters of the falls were buried in 1957 under a lake created by The Dalles Dam.
+Thirteen miles to the east of The Dalles is Celilo Village, which was where the thundering waters of Celilo Falls on the Columbia once roared.
+The region’s most important trading area was between Celilo Falls and modern-day The Dalles, where tribes from both sides of the Cascades, and even farther east, met for commerce.
+The waters of Celilo falls were buried March 10, 1957 when the newly completed The Dalles Lock & Dam went into operation, creating a 24 mile long backwater.
+The backwater Lake Celilo quickly submerged the rapids of The Dalles and Celilo Falls, changing the landscape and river shoreline.

 Columbia Hills State Park in Washington (Hwy 14, across the Bridge Junction, approx. 15 minutes from The Dalles) has a public display of Petroglyph and Pictographs.
 The Temani Pesh-wa (Written on Rock) Trail is a short interpretive trail and the site of the iconic Tsagaglalal, or “She Who Watches.”
 (You must make reservations to see Tsagaglalal; all other petroglyphs may be seen during normal park hours.)